achernega/PokermanBattle/README.md

 6. Reduced visibility of relevent fields to private; added getters&setters //achernega
 7. Updated keyboard input to use Scanner class //jbrown
 8. Deleted dead code (useless Comparable implementation) //achernega
+9. Moved the game setup and battle into their own class; vastly simplifies main method and reduces static calls //achernega